 Thinking Outside the Box

 An anthology is just one of many ways to publish.
-Below are some other suggestions for expanding your kids’ writing audience or showcasing their writing through their published projects.
-When they polish a story or poem so that it’s the best it can be—and when they go beyond the traditional “final draft” to create an interesting published project—they’ll be much more likely to write for the joy of it.
+Below are some other suggestions for expanding ways your kids can write for audience or showcase their writing through their published projects.
+When they polish a story or poem so it’s the best it can be—and when they go beyond the traditional “final draft” to create an interesting published project—they’ll be much more likely to write for the joy of it.
 Here are some ideas:

-- Shape Books: Cut out shapes that match the story’s theme (e.g., house, car, seashell or animal shape).
+- Shape Books: Primary-age kids will have fun with cut-out shapes that match the story’s theme (e.g., house, car, seashell or animal shape).
 Use cardboard or heavy cardstock for the top and bottom cover and grade-level lined paper for the pages.
 Staple edges, or lace the pages together with yarn.

 - Puzzle: Glue a photocopy of the child’s story to a piece of cardstock.
 On the back, have her draw a picture about the story.
 Cut the cardstock into 8 or 9 simple puzzle pieces that a friend or family member can assemble.